-- Figures 8 and 9 show the PDFs and lognormal curve fits of eleven EDR estimates from the B737 and B777 archived 5 data for 12 months from January to December 2012 (Fig. 1), respectively.
-Some of the lowest bins where the instrumental noise can affect some of the resulting EDR values are not used in the lognormal curve fitting (open circle).
-The curve fitting (line) is conducted using the Levenberg-Marquardt nonlinear least-squares fit.
-It is also noted that the data used in calculating the PDFs are binned with the samples with greater than 50 (15) reports in each bin among 50 bins for wind-based EDRs (DEVG-based EDRs).
-When other minimization methods such as Powell's method (Press et al., 1992) and Nelder-Mead - 10 simplex method (Gao and Han, 2012) are used to obtain the lognormal fit, resultant lognormal fits have similar mean and SD to the lognormal fit from the Levenberg-Marquardt used in the current study (not shown).
-Some PDFs (e.g., Figs. 8g-i and Figs. 9a and 9g) have a higher occurrence than the lognormal fits in relatively lower bins, while most of PDFs follow the lognormal distribution in relatively higher bins.
-Considering limited data availability and geographical consideration, the use of longer period datasets will be required to obtain robust climatological distributions. - Table 1 shows the mean and SD of the natural logarithms of eleven EDRs [ln (EDR)] for each type of aircraft, which are obtained from lognormal curve fitting.
-Regarding the mean of ln (EDR), the B737 (from -4.75 to -2.81) is slightly larger than the B777 (from -6.31 to -2.97), and for the SD of ln (EDR), the B737 (from 0.54 to 1.17) is smaller than the B777 (from 0.62 to 1.72).
+and Nelder-Mead simplex method (Gao and Han, 2012) are used to obtain the lognormal fit, resultant lognormal fits have a similar mean and SD to the lognormal fit from the Levenberg-Marquardt used in the current study (not shown).
+Some PDFs (e.g., Figs. 8g-i and 9a and g) have a higher occurrence than the lognormal fits in relatively lower bins, while most of PDFs follow the lognormal distribution in relatively higher bins.
+Considering limited data availability and geographical consideration, the use of longer period datasets will be required to obtain robust climatological distributions.

+Table 1 shows the mean and SD of the natural logarithms of 11 EDRs (ln(EDR)) for each type of aircraft, which are obtained from lognormal curve fitting.
+Regarding the mean of ln(EDR), the B737 (from -4.75 to -2.81) is slightly larger than the B777 (from -6.31 to -2.97), and for the SD of ln(EDR), the B737 (from 0.54 to 1.17) is smaller than the B777 (from 0.62 to 1.72).
 For each aircraft type, the EDR estimates have similar statistics, except for EDR5.
-Compared to the EDR statistics (mean and SD) of previous studies [e.g., Sharman and Pearson (2017; -2.953 and 0.602, respectively), Sharman et al. (2014; - - 20 2.85 and 0.57, respectively), and Kim et al. (2020; -2.94 and 0.63 for some of Asia, respectively)], the current EDR statistics have somewhat different values, except for EDR5 (-2.81 and 0.54 for B737, respectively, and -2.97 and 0.62 for B777, respectively), and some V-wind derived EDRs (EDR1V for B737 and EDR3V for B777).
+Compared to the EDR statistics (mean and SD) of previous studies (e.g., Sharman and Pearson (2017; -2.953 and 0.602, respectively), Sharman et al. (2014; -2.85 and 0.57, respectively), and Kim et al. (2020; -2.94 and 0.63 for some of

+Figure 8.
+The PDFs (circle) of the EDRs and lognormal fit (continuous line) over the EDRs obtained from the B737 data.
+The filled circles indicate data that were used in the fit, and the open circles indicate data that are excluded from the fit.
+It is noted that the different range of x axis is used in each EDR.

+Asia, respectively)), the current EDR statistics have somewhat different values, except for EDR5 (-2.81 and 0.54 for B737, respectively, and -2.97 and 0.62 for B777, respectively) and some V-wind derived EDRs (EDR1V for B737 and EDR3V for B777).
 This discrepancy could be due to the relatively low sampling rate of the current data, differences in the spatiotemporal coverage of data, and aircraft type.
-Indeed, Kim et al. (2020) showed that these statistics can vary according to specified regions (Tables 1 and 2 of Kim et al., 2020). - 25 Therefore, because the in situ equipped EDR data cover the Northern Hemisphere (e.g., Fig. 10 of Kim et al., 2020) and miss some of the turbulence observations between Asia and Europe, between Asia and Oceania, and within Asia, the statistics, such as the mean and SD, can be different according to region and season; this remains a future research topic of interest, which could be addressed by collecting sufficient aircraft measurements.
-As an additional method to mitigate the imbalance of turbulence information globally, navigation information such as the ADS-B and Mode-S EHS can be applied to 1-Hz based - 30 EDR estimation, together with 1-Hz aircraft measurements.
-Additional studies using more data and various types of aircraft data having relatively low sampling rate of aircraft data should be conducted, in order to obtain robust statistics on the observational characteristics of turbulence.
+Indeed, Kim et al. (2020) showed that these statistics can vary according to specified regions (Tables 1 and 2 of Kim et al., 2020).
+Therefore, because the in situ-equipped EDR data cover the Northern Hemisphere (e.g., Fig. 10 of Kim et al., 2020) and miss some of the turbulence observations between Asia and Europe, between Asia and Oceania, and within Asia, the statistics, such as the mean and SD, can be different according to region and season; this remains a future research topic of interest, which could be addressed by collecting sufficient aircraft measurements.
+As an additional method to mitigate the imbalance of turbulence information globally, navigation information such as the ADS-B and mode-S EHS can be applied to 1 Hz based EDR estimation, together with 1 Hz aircraft measurements.
+Additional studies using more data and various types of aircraft data having a relatively low sampling rate of aircraft data should be conducted, in order to obtain robust statistics on the observational characteristics of turbulence.